awsdocs/amazon-ec2-user-guide/doc_source/Configure_Instance.md

 The default time configuration for Amazon Linux instances uses Amazon Time Sync Service to set the system time on an instance\.
 The default time zone is UTC\.
 For more information on setting the time zone for an instance or using your own time server, see [Set the time for your Linux instance](set-time.md)\.

 If you have your own network with a domain name registered to it, you can change the hostname of an instance to identify itself as part of that domain\.
 You can also change the system prompt to show a more meaningful name without changing the hostname settings\.
 For more information, see [Change the hostname of your Amazon Linux instance](set-hostname.md)\.
 You can configure an instance to use a dynamic DNS service provider\.
-For more information, see [Set up dynamic DNS on Your Amazon Linux instance](dynamic-dns.md)\.
+For more information, see [Set up dynamic DNS on your Amazon Linux instance](dynamic-dns.md)\.

 When you launch an instance in Amazon EC2, you have the option of passing user data to the instance that can be used to perform common configuration tasks and even run scripts after the instance starts\.
 You can pass two types of user data to Amazon EC2: cloud\-init directives and shell scripts\.
 For more information, see [Run commands on your Linux instance at launch](user-data.md)\.